Shlok0912-tech/personal-medicine-tracker/README.md

 - **Medicine Inventory Management**: Add, edit, and track your medicine stock
 - **Medicine Intake Logging**: Record when you take your medicines
 - **Glucose Level Tracking**: Monitor and log your blood glucose readings
-- **Google Sheets Integration**: All data is stored in Google Sheets for easy access and sharing
 - **Real-time Sync**: Data updates in real-time across all devices
 - **Modern UI**: Built with shadcn/ui components and Tailwind CSS